 When we looked at WeWork employee and user visitation, they primarily frequented venues close to WeWork locations.

 We zeroed in on venues frequented by WeWork users, since they stand the most to lose with WeWork’s failure.
-Restaurants represent the highest visitation, followed by apparel retailers and hotels and motels.
+Restaurants represent the highest visitation, followed by hotels, motels and banks.

 Coffee Shops Could Benefit From WeWork's Closure

 What’s most illuminating is that while “Coffee Shops” usually ranks as one of the top three categories for New Yorkers, it is ranked 8th among WeWork users.
 We suspect this is because of WeWork’s generous free coffee policy for all its users.
 It also indicates that nearby coffee shops might stand to gain visitation if WeWork spaces close.

 Further exploring the impact of WeWork closures, we took a closer look at restaurants, the highest area of cross-visitation, which massively outranks the rest of the categories.
 You can see that some locations may lose up to 6% of their traffic.

 As previously mentioned, coffee shops might actually stand to gain traffic if WeWork locations close, however, they are not the only potential beneficiaries.
 Competitors in the co-working industry have an opportunity to swoop in and fill the white spaces left by WeWork.
 We analyzed which census block groups would be most ideal for these competitors to set up shop.